You Like Me, Not My Daughter?!

 You Like Me, Not My Daughter?! (娘じゃなくて私が好きなの！？, Musume Janakute, Mama ga Suki Nano!?) is a Japanese light novel series written by Kōta Nozomi and illustrated by Giuniu.
 It was published under ASCII Media Works' Dengeki Bunko imprint from December 2019 to April 2022.
 A manga adaptation illustrated by Tesshin Azuma began serialization on Hakusensha's Manga Park manga service in September 2020.

+Plot

+Ayako Katsuragi, a woman in her thirties, has spent the past decade raising her niece Miu as her own daughter after her sister and brother-in-law died in an accident.
+As Miu enters high school, Ayako begins to notice signs of first love and assumes it involves their kind, college-aged neighbor Takumi "Takkun" Aterazawa, who has tutored Miu since childhood.
+Believing Takumi to be a suitable match, Ayako prepares herself for the possibility that he may ask for her daughter's hand.
+Instead, Takkun confesses that his feelings are not for Miu, but for Ayako, revealing that he has long admired her.
+Caught off guard by the age gap and her responsibility as Miu's guardian, Ayako struggles with how such a relationship might affect her family.